sourmash-bio/sourmash_plugin_directsketch/README.md

   -d, --debug           provide debugging output
   -o OUTPUT, --output OUTPUT
-                        output zip file for the signatures -f FASTAS, --fastas FASTAS
+                        output zip file for the signatures --batch-size BATCH_SIZE
+                        Write smaller zipfiles, each containing sigs associated with this number of accessions.
+This allows urlsketch to recover after unexpected failures, rather than needing to restart sketching from scratch.
+Default: write all sigs to single zipfile.
+  -f FASTAS, --fastas FASTAS
                         Write fastas here
   -k, --keep-fasta, --keep-fastq
                         write FASTA/Q files in addition to sketching.
-Default: do not write FASTA files --download-only       just download genomes; do not sketch --failed FAILED       csv of failed accessions and download links (should be mostly protein).
+Default: do not write FASTA files --download-only       just download genomes; do not sketch --failed FAILED       csv of failed accessions and download links.
+  --checksum-fail CHECKSUM_FAIL
+                        csv of accessions where the md5sum check failed.
+If not provided, md5sum failures will be written to the download failures file (no additional md5sum information).
   -p PARAM_STRING, --param-string PARAM_STRING
                         parameter string for sketching (default: k=31,scaled=1000) -c CORES, --cores CORES